Learning logic programs by discovering higher-order abstractions: Problem Setting

 \subsection{Higher-Order Refactoring Problem}

-We want to introduce higher-order clauses to compress a first-order logic program.
 When we refactor a program, we want to preserve its semantics.
-However, we only need to preserve the semantics of a subset of the program, namely the predicate symbols that define the training examples.
-Therefore, we reason about the least Herbrand model restricted to a set of \emph{target} predicate symbols:
+However, we only need to preserve the semantics with respect to head predicate symbols.
+Therefore, we reason about the least Herbrand model restricted to a set of predicate symbols: \begin{definition}[\textbf{Restricted least Herbrand model}] Let $P$ be a logic program, $M(P)$ be the least Herbrand model of $P$, and $T$ be the head predicate symbols of $P$.
+Then the least Herbrand model of $P$ restricted to $T$ is $M_T(P) = \{ a \in M(P) \,|\, \text{the predicate symbol of $a$ is in } T\}$. \end{definition}